Please read these guidelines before submitting a nomination.

 - The Judging Panel consider all finalists as potential winners in any category, where applicable;

 - Finalists are formally announced after the Judging Panel meeting in October;

-- Winners are formally announced at the Awards Presentation Dinner in Beijing in November 2018;
+- Winners are formally announced in mid of November 2019;

 The Australia China Alumni Association reserves the right to determine the final interpretation of these rules and the eligibility requirements for the Australia China Alumni Awards.
 These guidelines are also available in Chinese, however, should any inconsistencies arise between the two language versions, the English guidelines will prevail.
 For more information please contact us.
 The judging panel’s decision will be final and no correspondence shall be entered into.